open-policy-agent/gatekeeper/website/docs/validating-admission-policy.md

             ...
 ```

-Constraints will follow the behavior defined by `--create-vap-binding-for-constraints` flag to generate K8s Validating Admission Policy Binding.
-By default, `--create-vap-binding-for-constraints` is set to `false`.
+Constraints will follow the behavior defined by `--default-create-vap-binding-for-constraints` flag to generate K8s Validating Admission Policy Binding.
+By default, `--default-create-vap-binding-for-constraints` is set to `false`.

 > [!TIP]
 > In the event K8s Validating Admission Controller fails open, Gatekeeper admission webhook can act as a backup.